Rashadse/Group-7---DIT168/README.md

 make test
 ```

-run the receiver file in the terminal in order to wait for any sent infomration
+run the receiver file in the terminal in order to wait for any sent information

 ```
 ./examples-receiver